divotkey/astu/README.md

 ## Disclaimer

-THIS LIBRARY IS PROVIDED AS EDUCATIONAL MATERIAL AND NOT INTENDED TO ADDRESS ALL REAL WORLD PROBLEMS AND ISSUES IN DETAIL.
+THIS LIBRARY IS PROVIDED AS EDUCATIONAL MATERIAL AND NOT INTENDED TO ADDRESS ALL REAL-WORLD PROBLEMS AND ISSUES IN DETAIL.